Enjoy sunset drinks and canapes overlooking the spectacular Bungle Bungle Massif as the colours turn from orange to red.

 Stay: Fitzroy Crossing, Fitzroy River LodgeDaily :

-Stay: Three Nights: EXCLUSIVE!
-Bungle Bungle Wilderness LodgeDaily :
+Stay: Three Nights, APT's exclusive Bungle Bungle Wilderness LodgeDaily :

-This morning you have the option to take a scenic helicopter flight over the Bungle Bungle Range (at own expense).
-Afterwards, head to the unusual China Wall.
-A natural quartz formation that runs six kilometres along the landscape, the wall is an echo of that for which it was named – the Great Wall of China.
+This morning you have the option to take a scenic helicopter flight over the Bungle Bungle Range (own expense).
+There really is no better way to grasp the sheer size of the range than from the air.
+Afterwards, head to the unusual China Wall, located just outside of Halls Creek.
+This intriguing limestone formation rises up from a creek over a small hill, like a miniature version of China's Great Wall.
 Continue along the Great Northern Highway to the historic gold mining town of Halls Creek.

 Stay: Halls Creek MotelDaily :